 "Urgently needed services" are non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
-The unforeseen condition could, for example, be an unforeseen flare-up of a known condition that you have.
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or

 What if you are in the plan's service area when you have an urgent need for care?